Volunteer Opportunities with World Relief!

 1. Sign up for volunteer orientation here

-2. After volunteer orientation, our volunteer coordinators will send you a link to the volunteer application
+2. After volunteer orientation, our volunteer coordinator will send you a link to the volunteer application.

-3. Get matched with a refugee family and start serving
+3. Get matched with a volunteer opportunity and start serving.

 4. Track your hours on this form.

 Friendship Partners (FPs) are friends with refugees who assist them in specific areas of need.
 When refugees arrive to the U.S., they are oftentimes isolated from the greater community or a support system.
 Friendship Partners (FPs) are individuals who want to love on the refugee community by spending time with them, showing them emotional support and assisting with their adjustment to the U.S. through relationship.
 Click here for more information.

-We're looking forward to World Relief Durham's Youth Refugee & Immigrant Summer Enrichment (RISE) Camp.
-The goal of this camp is to provide refugee & immigrant youth with opportunities to combat summer learning loss in a culturally and linguistically supported environment.
+World Relief's Youth Refugee & Immigrant Summer Enrichment (RISE) Camp provides refugee & immigrant youth with opportunities to combat summer learning loss in a culturally and linguistically supported environment.
 To learn more about how you can be a part of next year's camp, click here.

 We're accepting donations to meet various refugee needs.
 Check out this link to see how you can contribute (donate)

 We contract out work and are always looking for individuals who would be willing to interpret on behalf of World Relief and on behalf of the refugees we serve.
 Click here for more information.

-Apartment Set up Teams are formed when a refugee or refugee family is arriving to the states and prepare the home for your refugee partner.
+Apartment Set up Teams are formed when a refugee or refugee family is arriving to the U.S. to help prepare their homes before or shortly after they arrive.
 Tasks include filling the house with furniture, groceries, and other essentials.
 Click here for more information.